 On the Tax Efficiency of Startup Firms

 We examine the choice of organizational structure for VC-backed startup firms.
 These firms overwhelmingly organize as C-corporations rather than as tax advantaged limited liability companies (LLCs).
-This results in foregone tax savings of $44.4 billion, or 4.9% of the total equity invested in the sample firms.
-The decision is puzzling given plausible estimates of the direct costs involved, but appears related to the cost of participants learning about the unfamiliar form.
+This results in foregone tax savings of $43.9 billion, or 4.9% of the total equity invested in the sample firms.
+The decision is puzzling given plausible estimates of the direct costs involved, but appears related to ‘hassle,’ and other transition costs generated by participants implementing a new form.
 Firms with more employees and investors are likely to choose the C-corporation.
 VCs appear to prefer the C-corporation form, as receiving VC money is associated with most LLC firms switching to a C-corporation within 30 days.
-Greater VC preferences for C-corporations are linked to a preference for familiarity in firm geography, and lower likelihood of the VC discussing taxes on their website.
+Greater VC preferences for C-corporations are linked to a preference for familiarity, and less attention to taxes.

 Keywords: Venture Capital, Startups, Tax, Behavioral Finance, CEOs